Reimirno/golinks/README.md

 ## Components

-This repository consists of 3 main services:
+This repository consists of a few services:

+Server-side services:
-- `redirector` - a simple HTTP server that redirects `go/<keyword>` requests to the corresponding URL.
+- `redirector` - a simple HTTP server that redirects keyword requests to the corresponding URL.
 - `crud` - a gRPC service that provides CRUD operations for the keyword-to-URL mappings.
 - `crud_http` - an HTTP service that provides CRUD operations for the keyword-to-URL mappings.
+- `web` - a web app that allows easier management of the mappings and the server.
+(WIP)
+- `browser/chrome` - a Chrome extension that allows the user to configure the Golinks server URL.

 The mapping can be stored in various ways including local files or in database.
 This behavior is configurable via a configuration file.